twardoch/markdown-utils/docxtomd/README.md

 1. Convert the `.docx` to `.doc.json` using Pandoc, extracting media.
 2. Calls the `wmftosvgpng` tool on all extracted media.
 This tool uses a Java tool [`wmf2svg`](https://github.com/hidekatsu-izuno/wmf2svg) to convert `.wmf` into `.svg`, then parses the `.svg` and if the `.svg` only contains one embedded PNG bitmap, saves it as a plain `.png`.
 This also produces a `.media.json` file which contains some mapping between the old and the new files.
-2. Convert from `.doc.json` to `.md` using Pandoc, calling the `pandoc-mapmedia.py` Pandoc filter, which remaps the path references to the media files and renames those which have the `alt` attribute available.
+3. Convert from `.doc.json` to `.md` using Pandoc, calling the `pandoc-mapmedia.py` Pandoc filter, which (aided by `.media.json`) remaps the path references to the media files and renames those which have the `alt` attribute available.
 It also copies the new media files from the `media/` subfolder into the `img/` subfolder.

 The result is a more robust Markdown file with extracted media.
+Optionally, the tool can also generate `.html` from the `.md` using the Python `Markdown` module.

 ### Usage